The quality and success of human reproduction is declining

 5-10% of women suffer from endometriosis or polycystic ovarian syndrome (PCOS).
 Endometriosis is the most common reason women of reproductive age in Australia are hospitalised

 Sperm counts of men have halved over the past 40 years at a rate of ~ 1.5% per year

-eat for baby was born from knowledge of these statistics and a passion to make a positive difference for mothers and their babies.
+eat for baby was born from knowledge of these statistics and a passion to make a positive difference for families.

 Nutrition and reproductive health are intimately connected